ibm-cloud-docs/codeengine/project.md

 1. From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, view the list of projects in your region.
 The number of project reclamations is displayed.
 2. Click the link for `project reclamations`.
-3. From the **Project reclamations** page, you can view the number of days remaining that you can restore your project.
+3. From the **Project reclamations** page, you can view the number of remaining days that you can restore your project.
 To permanently delete your project, click `Delete`.

 If you take no action on deleted projects that are listed on the **Project reclamations** page, the project is automatically deleted permanently after 7 days.

 ### Permanently deleting projects with the CLI
 {: #perm-delete-project-cli}

-If your project is currently soft deleted, you can use the the [**`reclamation delete`**](/docs/codeengine?topic=codeengine-cli#cli-reclamation-delete) command to permanently delete the project.
+If your project is soft deleted, you can use the [**`reclamation delete`**](/docs/codeengine?topic=codeengine-cli#cli-reclamation-delete) command to permanently delete the project.

 ```
-ibmcloud ce reclamation delete -n myproject1
+ibmcloud ce reclamation delete -n myproject
 ```
 {: pre}

 **Example output**

 ```
-Hard deleting project 'myproject1'...
+Hard deleting project 'myproject'...
 OK
 ```
 {: screen}